RESEARCH

 Published Work

-Clinical and organizational writing across peer-reviewed and professional publications, focused on the intersection of clinical leadership and organizational design.
+Clinical and organizational writing across professional publications, focused on the intersection of clinical leadership and organizational design.

 In-Progress Writing